ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 + An extra tiny benefit of using .NET on linux as we will see.

 ### Problem Description
-I like SharePoint search feature for office/PDF documents.
+I like SharePoint search feature for office/pdf documents.
 You can just dump all your documents and then use search to spot the information you need.
 For other types of documents you need to add more metadata to the lists/libraries hosting them so that you can find/order them.
-So our problem is to extend SharePoint picture library to store some metadata(description) for stored images.
+So our problem is to extend SharePoint picture library to store some metadata (description/caption) for stored images.
 This can be ideally a SharePoint event receiver that will listen for new images created in the library and add the predicted description to them automatically.
 I will implement a slightly different solution.
-We will have a SharePoint addin that will add and extra button in the ribbon to open a popup window.
-In this window, the current image selected will be shown and y clicking a button we will call a .net core web API hosted in Ubuntu VM which will use bash to call TensorFlow model and come back with a few expected descriptions.
+We will have a SharePoint addin that will add and extra button to the ribbon to open a popup window.
+In this window, the current image selected will be shown and by clicking a button we will call a .net core web API hosted in Ubuntu VM which will use bash to call TensorFlow model and come back with a few expected descriptions.
 The user will have the option to pick one of them and apply it to a description column in the current picture library.